 Initially, the space was covered in bamboo - so much that it was hard to see the ground.
 The homeowners took care of this themselves before contacting Zones Landscaping for assistance.

-Right away, they got chatting with Kate Ryan, their local Landscaping Specialist.
+Right away, they got chatting with Kate Ryan, their local Landscaping Consultant.
 Bringing decades of experience, they trusted her in handling the re-establishment of their family home’s landscaping and soon launched the project.

 Blending English with Kiwi

 Coming from England, the homeowners didn’t want to lose the integrity of an English garden.
 They wanted a landscape that could merge their English heritage with modern kiwi characteristics.
 This objective was vital for them, alongside making the most of the outdoor space.